Receive Our Newsletter

 A new edition of What Isa Ibn Hisham told us, or a period of time edited and translated by Roger Allen was published by NYU Press in 2015.

-He is a contributing editor of Banipal and a trustee of the Banipal Trust for Arab Literature.
+He is a consulting editor of Banipal and Honorary President of the Banipal Trust for Arab Literature.